Amy L. Lansky, PhD

 has witnessed and experienced.

-Since 1996, she has been a student of The School of Homoeopathy,
+In 1996, she became a student of The School of Homoeopathy,

 Devon, England, from which she earned a Foundation Certificate in